-Administrative Leave time will be granted to salaried employees as follows:
+Administrative Leave time will be granted to salaried (exempt) employees as follows:

-1) The Assistant General Managers, the Chief Financial Officer/Director of Administrative Services and the District Clerk/Assistant to the General Manager will receive eighty-eight (88) hours of Administrative Leave time per calendar year.
+- 1) The Assistant General Managers, the Chief Financial Officer/Director of Administrative Services and the District Clerk/Assistant to the General Manager will receive eighty-eight (88) hours of Administrative Leave time per calendar year. - 2) The Department Managers and the Assistant General Counsel I-II will receive sixty-four (64) hours of Administrative Leave time per calendar year. - 3) Salaried (exempt) employees who are required to regularly attend night and/or weekend meetings, trainings, or other activities shall be eligible to receive a minimum of sixteen (16) hours and a maximum of forty (40) hours of Administrative Leave per calendar year.

-- 2) The Department Managers and the Assistant General Counsel I-II will receive sixtyfour (64) hours of Administrative Leave time per calendar year. - 3) Salaried employees who are required to regularly attend night and/or weekend meetings, training, or other activities shall be eligible to receive a minimum of sixteen (16) hours and a maximum of forty (40) hours of Administrative Leave per calendar year.
-The General Manager, upon Department Manager recommendation, shall determine the amount of Administrative Leave allotted to each salaried employee by January 1st each year.
-Adjustments to the allotment can be made on a quarterly basis if the amount of night and/or weekend work requirements of the District change during the course of the year. - 4) All other salaried employees will receive sixteen (16) hours of Administrative Leave per year. - 5) Employees who are in unpaid leave status will receive a prorated amount of Administrative Leave.
+- The General Manager, upon Department Manager recommendation, shall determine the amount of Administrative Leave allotted to each salaried employee by January 1st each year.
+Adjustments to the allotment, including exceeding the maximum of forty (40 hours but not to exceed fifty-six (56) hours, can be made on a quarterly basis if the amount of night and/or weekend work requirements of the District change during the course of the year.
+To assure fairness in allocation of Administrative Leave, the General Manager will review specific work projects/assignments of each salaried employee with the Department Managers and shall set an amount of Administrative Leave that is appropriate for the number of assignments that are anticipated to require work beyond the typical 40-hour workweek. - 4) All other salaried (exempt) employees will receive sixteen (16) hours of Administrative Leave per calendar year. - 5) Employees who are in unpaid leave status will receive a prorated amount of Administrative Leave.